Lexawise's Official Icon

 What is marketable title in real estate?

-A marketable title refers to a property’s title that is free from significant defects, liens, legal doubts, or unresolved claims.
+The marketable title definition is a property’s title that is free from significant defects, liens, legal doubts, or unresolved claims.
 This means the title can be legally transferred without exposing the buyer to the risk of litigation or ownership disputes.

 A marketable title is essential in real estate transactions because: